eubinecto/document-indexing/deliverables/report.md

 - word count : 834 (assume 100 less words)

 ## Functionality
-### Tokenisation & case folding
+### Case folding
-  - selective folding -> I'm not doing this, no.
-     - pros: ??? when would you need this though? when would you not want to lower all cases?
-  - lowering all cases (both for index and query)
-    - pros: Start of the sentence, in the middle of the sentence -> can normalise them, and this is useful for (e.g. stopwords removal)
-    - cons: Cannot disambiguate Proper noun from noun.
-(Can I come up with an example? or maybe a search example?) an example ->  " I went to New York".
-"I bought a new phone".  you cannot disambiguate New from new.
-      - e.g. CAT vs. cat.
-Apple vs. apple. proper pronoun.. but this downside could be compensated with the relationships with other query terms.
-  - simple white space tokenisation
-    - pros: simple
-    - cons: (domain specific) there are many quotes in wikipedia entries!
+Normalising case of all terms to lowercase is implemented in line 85 of the code.
+Some words are in uppercase only because they are used to starting a sentence (e.g. "In"  as in "In the episode, ...") , and setting all of them to lowercase normalises them to match with those used in the middle of a sentence. (e.g. "in" in "... partially in response to").
+One evident disadvantage of this is that we can no longer disambiguate Proper Nouns from Nouns (e.g. "apple(fruit)" from "Apple(company")).
+Yet, it should be noted that such drawbacks could be compensated with the context provided in a query (e.g. "eat apple", "apple's stock price").

 ### Stop-words filtering
 Stop-words filtering is implemented in line 86 and 161 of the code.
 Stop-words are words that occur in abundance